SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI Codan 7000 Series RBUC.md

 ## How to Use

-On the **General** page of the connector, user can see Device data (e.g Model number, Serial number and Firmware version).
-On General page use can fnd Status data.
+On the **General** page of the connector, you can find device data such as the Model Number, Serial Number, and Firmware Version.
+This page also contains status data.

 The **Main Settings** page contains configuration parameters.

-**Auxillary Settings** page shows Network interface data.
+The **Auxiliary Settings** page contains network interface data.

-On the **Faults** page, user can see faults status (current and latched).
+On the **Faults** page, you can see the status of (current and latched) faults.

-## Notes

-This is driver based on SNMP connection.